jeremyckahn/rekapi/ext/canvas/README.md

 Note: `context` is inherited from the `Kapi` instance that a `Kapi.CanvasActor` is added to if it is not provided to this constructor.

-This extension also adds the following methods to the `Kapi` prototype:

 ### moveToLayer